blockpilgrim/poc2/project-charter.md

 Microsoft Entra ID App Roles will define user permissions.
 The roles are designed to provide granular access based on user responsibilities and organizational structure:

 -   **Admin**: Retains full access to all features and administrative functions within their assigned initiative.
--   **Foster Partner**: Granted access to all portal features specifically related to foster journeys, but this access is restricted to foster journeys associated with the user's own organization.
+-   **Foster-Partner**: Granted access to all portal features specifically related to foster journeys, but this access is restricted to foster journeys associated with the user's own organization.
--   **Volunteer Partner**: Granted access to all portal features specifically related to volunteer journeys, with access limited to volunteer journeys associated with the user's own organization.
+-   **Volunteer-Partner**: Granted access to all portal features specifically related to volunteer journeys, with access limited to volunteer journeys associated with the user's own organization.
--   **Volunteer Network-Wide Partner**: Possesses comprehensive access to all portal features concerning volunteer journeys, with the ability to view and manage volunteer journeys across all participating organizations within the network.
+-   **Volunteer-Network-Wide-Partner**: Possesses comprehensive access to all portal features concerning volunteer journeys, with the ability to view and manage volunteer journeys across all participating organizations within the network.
--   **Foster Network-Wide Partner**: Possesses comprehensive access to all portal features concerning foster journeys, with the ability to view and manage foster journeys across all participating organizations within the network.
+-   **Foster-Network-Wide-Partner**: Possesses comprehensive access to all portal features concerning foster journeys, with the ability to view and manage foster journeys across all participating organizations within the network.

 Roles will be assigned in Microsoft Entra ID and will be included as claims in the JWT, enabling the application to enforce permissions accordingly.
+Note: Role names use hyphens (e.g., "Foster-Partner") as per Entra ID configuration.

 ## Feature Checklist